Thinking of becoming a landlord but worried about the upfront costs?

 Your redundancy pay | The money you get after you get dismissed from your job can be used as a deposit. |

-There isn’t much to this, apart from the fact you need to:
+There isn’t much to this, apart from the fact that you need to:

 There are so many questions to look at when applying for a buy-to-let mortgage and that’s why, with the frequently asked questions, we’re going to try and simplify them as much as possible: